dhirajksharma/90DaysDSA/README.md

 Day 18: Studied priority queue and how to make them using arrays or linkedlists.

-Day 19: Practiced questions on linear linkedlists.
+Day 19: Practiced questions on single linkedlists and circular linkedlists.